-Many of our customers who have used mSecure over the years have run into some confusion in regards to accounts in mSecure 5.
-This article provides specific information regarding how the new account system works and how it affects you if you are moving to mSecure 5 from previous versions of the app.
+Many of our loyal customers who have used mSecure over the years have run into some confusion in regard to accounts in mSecure 6.
+This article provides specific information regarding how the new account system works and how it affects you if you are moving to mSecure 6 from previous versions of the app.

-Here's a little history of how the licensing worked and how information was stored in older versions of mSecure.
-Before mSecure 5, accounts did not exist.
-In order for an account system to exist, there has to be a centralized, online system, sometimes referred to as a "Cloud Service," in place so a user can sign up to establish a presence on that server.
+Before mSecure 5 (now mSecure 6), user accounts did not exist.
+In order for an account system to exist, there has to be a centralized online system, sometimes referred to as a "Cloud Service," in place so a user can sign up to establish a presence on that server.
 These types of services can be used in many ways, but many apps utilize them as a way to simplify purchasing and licensing.
 With a centralized account system, one user can be licensed to use the app on many or all of their devices.
+This is what allows you, the user to sign in on multiple devices with the same account.
 For older versions of mSecure, this type of online, centralized account system did not exist.

-For mSecure 5, there is now a proprietary online service called "mSecure Cloud," and with it, for the first time in the history of the app, user accounts now exist.
-One of the great benefits of this account system is that licensing is now handled in this centralized system, so our customers no longer have to purchase multiple licenses for each type of device they use.
-All that is needed is to set up your own personal mSecure account, then purchase an "mSecure Pro" license either from within the app or on our website, and the license is associated with your account.
-From that point on, if you sign in to that same account in mSecure 5 on any of your iOS, Mac, Android or Windows devices, the "mSecure Pro" license will be recognized, and you will have full access to all features in the app.
-A single, one-time purchase is all that is needed to run mSecure on all of your devices.
+With the release of mSecure 5 (now mSecure 6), we now use our own servers and with it, for the first time in the history of the app, user accounts now exist.
+One of the great benefits of this account system is that licensing is now handled in this centralized system, so you no longer have to purchase multiple licenses for each type of device they use.
+All that is needed is to set up your own personal mSecure account, then purchase a subscription plan either from within the app or on our website, and the purchase is then associated with your account.
+From that point on, if you sign in to that same account in mSecure 6 on any of your iOS, Mac, Android or Windows devices, the mSecure plan will be recognized, and you will have access to the features in the app you have paid for.

-On top of the benefits to purchasing and licensing, the "mSecure Cloud" also simplifies the retrieval of information and the syncing of information between mSecure 5 apps.
+A major benefit of the mSecure account system is that it simplifies the retrieval of information and the syncing of information between mSecure 6 on your devices.
 If mSecure Cloud syncing is chosen as the sync method in the app's settings, your information is stored securely in the cloud, and after signing in to a new device, that data is synced in immediately.
 And syncing is easier than ever.
-Each mSecure 5 app signed in to your account sees the changes you make to your information on a day to day basis, and those changes are kept in sync automatically.
+Each mSecure 6 app signed in to your account sees the changes you make to your information on a day-to-day basis, and those changes are kept in sync automatically.

-Above are two of the key differences between the old versions of mSecure and the new mSecure 5 app.
-After you have created an account and choose a sync feature - or no sync feature at all - mSecure 5 functions similarly to the old app.
+After you have created an account and have chosen a sync feature - or no sync feature at all - mSecure 6 functions similarly to the old app.
 When it is locked, you'll need to use some type of biometric authentication feature or manually enter your password to unlock the app and gain access to your information.
 After you are signed in to your account for the first time, there is no need to enter your username, which is the email address used to identify your mSecure account, when using the app in the future.